 Reason 3: You Were Previously Denied Benefits

 If you were previously denied benefits, then it is important to follow procedure by going through the appeals process.
-Filing a new claim after being denied can simply lead to further denials.
+Filing a new claim after receiving a denial may simply lead to more denials.
 This is because the claims examiner will see the prior denial.

 You should speak with a disability attorney if you received a prior denial of benefits.
 An attorney can help you best utilize the evidence of your disability and inability to work.
 By using an attorney, you are giving yourself a better chance of receiving these vital benefits.